Understanding Body Composition Scale: How Do Smart Scales Work?

 How do smart scales measure body fat?

 After the scale measures electrical resistance, it plugs this information into mathematical formulas that estimate your body composition.
-To read the results, check the display for values such as total fat percentage, muscle mass, water content, and bone density—these readings represent your current body composition based on the scale’s calculations.
+To read the results, check the display for values such as total fat percentage, muscle mass, water content, and bone density, these readings represent your current body composition based on the scale’s calculations.
 For example, if the scale detects a higher resistance, it may interpret this as a higher body fat percentage, since fat conducts electricity less efficiently than muscle.

 These formulas typically calculate:

-- Total fat percentage
+• Total fat percentage.

-Most home body composition scales use foot-to-foot bioelectrical impedance (FFI).
+Most home body composition scales use foot to foot bioelectrical impedance (FFI).
 Some advanced models like the InBody H20N include both foot and hand sensors for more detailed measurement, giving you analysis of individual body segments.
-Two-point scales are more affordable and easier to use at home but not as accurate as four-point scales.
+Two point scales are more affordable and easier to use at home but not as accurate as four point scales.

 Role of user data (age, height, gender)